 These cookies do not correspond to any user ID in our web application, nor do the cookies store any personally identifiable information.
 We advise you not to switch off these cookies.
 If you set your browser to block or alert you about these cookies, please be aware that after doing so, some parts of the webpage may not work.

-Preference cookies enable a website to remember information that changes the way the website behaves or looks – for instance your preferred language or the region that you are in.
-They may also be used to provide services you have asked for such as watching a video or using a live chat service.
+Preference cookies enable a website to remember information that changes the way the website behaves or looks, like your preferred language or the region that you are in.
+They may also be used to provide services you have asked for such as watching a video, commenting on a blog or using a live chat service.

-We mainly use analytics cookies provided by Google Analytics and Clicky.
+We mainly use analytics cookies provided by Google Analytics, Clicky.
 However, please be aware that we may use analytics cookies provided by other companies which services we may also use for analytics and analytical purposes.

 Third parties may set cookies when you visit our Website.
 Sometimes that is because we have hired the third party to provide services on our behalf.
 In other cases, it is because our web pages contain advertisements from third parties, or content such as videos and news.
 Because your browser connects to those third parties’ web servers to retrieve that content, third parties are able to set or read their own cookies on your device and may collect information about your online activities across websites or online services.
 Finally, in some cases third party tracking cookies may also be necessary for the effective use of affiliate links and the performance of any affiliate agreements we have in place.